 – Lisa Airey, Strategy Analyst at Old Mutual Unit Trusts.

-A marketing plan will help you recognize the best marketing channels and most effective strategies for your agro business.
+A marketing plan will help you recognize the best marketing channels and the most effective strategies for your agro-business.

 The advent of the internet has improved the planning and distribution of agricultural produce in such a way to satisfy the farmer, producer, and consumer.

 Internet marketing not only makes it easier to reach a wide market (with no location limitations), it also creates convenience for the consumers.
 Websites can be created to make it easier for customers to obtain necessary information and E-commerce services can be adapted for customers who want to place orders.

 The internet also makes it easier to personalize offers by using customer analytics to determine what offer is best suitable.